oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 ## Comments and Discussion

-The quota value may related to 6 items in Detailed Description Section(total_bytes_sec, read_bytes_sec......).
+The quota value may related to 6 elements in Detailed Description Section(total_bytes_sec, read_bytes_sec......).
 Do we need to support all of them?
+This design should not involve problem when import or export VM since min reserved I/O value can be adjusted after importing, and the limit can be adjusted automatically.

 <Category:SLA> [Category: Feature](Category: Feature)